mpram/Azure-Defender-for-IoT/HOL Steps/Microsoft Defender for IoT HOL.md

 5. Type **Y** at the end of the process to apply the change, it will run a reconfiguration and reboot.

 6. After logging back in, test that you have external connectivity: **ping 8.8.8.8** in the Ubuntu sensor, you should now receive a different message  containing "...icmp...".

-Note: hit Cntrl-C to stop the pinging.
+	> **NOTE:** Hit Cntrl-C to stop the pinging.

-7. Now that your sensor has connectivity, go to the Azure Defender Portal, select **System Settings** and then, **Reactivation**.
+7. Now that your sensor has connectivity, go to the Defender for IoT Portal, select **System Settings** and then, **Reactivation**.

 8. In the new window, select **Upload**, **Browse File**, select the zip file you downloaded from the storage account in previous steps **myonlinesensor.zip**, then **Open** and **Activate**, **Ok** to the instructions